MooHoll/physalia-DNAm-EcoEvo/README.md

 ### Thursday: Identification of differentially methylated sites and regions and integration with SNP data – 2-7pm Berlin time

-1. Presentation: DNAm and genetic variation: biological insights and analytical hazards.
+1. Presentation: Introduction to epigenetic clocks.
 2. Presentation: Introduction to differential DNA methylation.
 3. Lab 4: Differential DNA methylation:
 * Testing for differentially methylated sites and regions between populations and conditions